stefan-moraru/dotfiles/README.md

 ./bootstrap.sh
 ```

-_Note: You need to manually install Arc and Docker Desktop_
+_Note: You need to manually install Arc, Docker Desktop and Raycast_

 TODO:
 - [ ] Unify git configs in ~/.gitconfigs/...